-1. The last touch attribution model can be useful when analyzing basic sales metrics, but it often omits important information.
+The last touch attribution model can be useful when analyzing basic sales metrics.
+But more often than not it omits important information.
 Marketers should rarely base their entire attribution strategy around the last touch model.

 Email campaigns, online ads, social media, and store visits are among the many tools that marketers use to reach consumers.
 With the last touch model, whatever interaction a consumer had with your brand right before they made a purchase gets the credit.

 According to our survey, this approach is the most widely-used marketing attribution method.
 41% of respondents said that the last touch method was their most commonly used attribution approach for online channels.
 The problem is that this model often tells only part of the story.

 “Last touch, which is where most people are starting, is wrong,” said Michael Horn, Managing Director of Data Science at digital agency Huge.
 “The reason why so many people prefer last touch is just because it’s instant…that really misses the whole cumulative impact of sequential messaging, multiple channels, and all virtual brand perceptions.”

 Interestingly, most survey respondents would prefer not to be using the last touch attribution model.
 Almost half said that a first touch attribution model was more useful for measuring digital campaigns.
 There’s a clear disconnect between what marketers are doing, and what they think is most effective.